EXPERIENCE

 Heritage Sparkles: Architectural Gems in Rideau Lakes

-Admire the sparkle of Ontario’s architectural gems on a drive to see designated heritage buildings that are indeed the “stars” of their communities.
+See Ontario’s architectural gems shine on a drive to see designated heritage buildings that are the stars of their communities.
 Properties of heritage interest and their stories are detailed in the heritage walking tours and heritage driving tour brochures.
+Pour a hot cocoa and set out on an adventure of historical proportions!
+Here are just a handful of the historic buildings to discover in Rideau Lakes.

 1724 Chaffey's Lock Rd, Chaffey's Lock

 Built in 1844 as a low-cost substitute for a blockhouse to defend the canal against American-based raiders, the Chaffey's Lockmaster's house was originally a one-storey limestone building.
-A tin roof protected it in case of fire and two stone porches and gun-slits provided extra defense in case of attack.
+A tin roof protected it in case of fire and two stone porches and gun-slits provided extra defence in case of attack.
 In 1894 it was renovated and a frame second-storey and kitchen addition were added.
-Watch the new documentary Fettercairn WWI on Indian Lake to learn more about Chaffey’s Lock.
+The house proved to be the social centre of Chaffeys – not only did it have the only phone in the village, but it also housed the local post office!
+It became a museum in 1982 in celebration of the 150th anniversary of the opening of the Rideau Canal.
+Watch the new documentary Fettercairn WWI on Indian Lake to learn more about Chaffeys Lock.

 Old Stone Mill